andreasmcdermott/andreasmcdermott.github.io/_posts/2013-05-30-Creating-a-new-web-application.md

 ---
   title: Creating a new web application
   categories: [ project, m1pm ]
-  tags: [ setup, angularjs, ravendb, .net ]
+  tags: [ setup, angularjs, ravendb ]
 ---
 It's time to slowly get started with my new project!
 I've decided to create a .Net MVC 4 web application that uses the Web Api to talk to the server and AngularJs to handle the UI.
 RavenDB will be used as the database.